zhaohappy/libmedia/site/docs/guide/threads.en-US.md

 :::

-If you use vite for packaging, you need to add the following configuration for the worker:
+If you use vite, you need to add the following configuration for the worker:

 ```javascript [vite]